loader

 I just ran a mini promotion for an eBook, so I’ll walk you through with some real data.

-The first step is to create a segment based on Campaign Name.
+Start by creating a segment based on Campaign Name.

 blog